Trade Bitcoin Trading

 = $8,000 you have just lost 20% profit in your trading equity balance.

-It's therefore better to use less leverage so as to minimize the risks involved in online trading of Bitcoin Crypto Currency.
-The higher the leverage used the higher the risks.
-This is one of the money management leverage rules not to trade with more than 5:1 leverage at any given time.
+It is therefore advisable to utilize lower leverage to reduce the risks associated with online trading of Bitcoin Cryptocurrency.
+The greater the leverage employed, the higher the risks involved.
+This principle is one of the money management rules, advising against trading with leverage exceeding 5:1 at any time.

 In money leverage rules: It is always advisable to stay below 5:1 leverage which is still high, most professional money managers use 2:1 leverage meaning they trade only 4 lots for every $10,000 in their Bitcoin trading account.
 Therefore, to trade 10 lots these money managers will have $25,000 as their account equity balance.